Manouchehri/xy-scanner/README.md

-# xy-scanner
+# XY-Scanner

-Proof-of-concept code for an XY scanner, using an M3D printer and a DSA815 spectrum analyzer.
+Proof-of-concept code for an XY scanner, using an M3D printer.
+Example also includes a DSA815 spectrum analyzer driver to measure emissions at different frequencies.

 This project has three pieces of code: